 Mini-pupils will shadow barristers at court and in chambers.
 In past years the experience gained from a mini-pupillage with us has typically enhanced a candidate’s application for pupillage at Farrar’s Building.

 Applications are considered from those that have started higher education.
 Good academic ability and an interest in the law and specifically our areas of practice should be demonstrated.

 The funding is made up of an award of £27,500 payable in six equal monthly instalments during the first six months and guaranteed receipts in the second six months of at least £27,500.

-Farrar’s Building will be attending the Bar Council Pupillage Fair on 26th October 2019 at Bush House.
+Farrar’s Building will be attending the Bar Council Pupillage Fair on 17 October 2020 which will take place virtually.